apache/incubator-weex/doc/source/guide/tools/toolkit.md

 ``` bash
 $ npm install -g weex-toolkit
 ```
-if you make it， you can input "weex" in your command line terminal to test it.
+if you make it, you can input "weex" in your command line terminal to test it.
 The right output:

 ![weex-commands](https://img.alicdn.com/tfs/TB1NBhdQXXXXXXzXFXXXXXXXXXX-712-343.png)